GiacomelliGianluca/Safe_Performance_Boosting/README.md

 ## Project Setup

-In order to run this project it is recommended to use a virtual environment and required to install some dependencies.
+In order to run this project, it is recommended to use a virtual environment, and it is required to install some dependencies.
 The setup process for both actions is automated using `setup.py`.

 ### Installation